DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab0.md

 2. Click the _Downloads_ tab.
 3. Download the driver for your OS and open the ZIP file.
 4. Follow the instructions in the Release Notes text file to install the driver.
+5. Run Device Manager (if using Windows) and look under Ports (COM & LPT) to verify the Silicon Labs CP210x is found.

 ## Installing Thonny
 Visit [thonny.org](https://thonny.org/) to download the installer program for the Thonny editor.
 Installation is like any other program.
 For more detailed instructions, see the [Thonny Wiki](https://github.com/thonny/thonny/wiki/) where you will find articles for installing on Windows, macOS, and Linux operating systems.

-> If you are using a Raspberry Pi 400 as the host computer, the Raspberry Pi OS already has Thonny installed, so you can skip this step.
+> If you are using a Raspberry Pi 400 as the host computer, the Raspberry Pi OS already has Thonny installed, so you can skip Thonny installation, but you still need to configure it and install firmware as shown in the following steps.

 ## Downloading MicroPython Firmware
 You'll need to install MicroPython on the microcontroller.
 This is a one-time task.

-1. On the host computer, go to the [ESP32 firmware download](https://micropython.org/download/esp32/) on the MicroPython web site.
+1. Plug the ESP32 into the host computer.
+2. Go to the MicroPython web site's [ESP32 firmware download](https://micropython.org/download/esp32/).
-2. Skip over the installation instructions and scroll down to Firmware Releases.
+3. Skip over the installation instructions (Thonny makes it easier) and scroll down to Firmware Releases.
-3. Find the latest .bin file (v1.18 at the time this document was written.)
+4. Find the latest .bin file (v1.18 at the time this document was written.)
-4. Download the file, making a note of where it's saved.
+5. Download the file, making a note of where it's saved.

 ## Configuring for the ESP32 Microcontroller
 Once Thonny is installed, we need to tell it about the microcontroller we're using.